← All articles

 Start with the simple stuff:

-Check your images.
+• Check your images.
 Ask yourself if every image on your site needs to be there.
 Do you have three versions of the same photo?
 Delete the extra ones.
-This alone might shave 10-20% off your load time.
+Then run the Smush plugin to compress them.

-Upgrade your hosting if you need to.
+• Upgrade your hosting if you need to.
 If you're on the absolute cheapest plan, that might be your whole problem.
+Ask your host about moving to a managed WordPress or VPS plan.

 Your website's speed directly affects whether people buy from you.
 A slow site costs real money in lost sales, lost trust, and lost search engine rankings.
 It's not something to ignore.

-If you'd like help digging into what's actually slowing your site down, DevCev Digital works with business owners to identify these hidden problems and create a real plan to fix them.
+If you've tried the steps above and your site is still slow (or you'd rather not tackle it yourself), that's when we can help.
+DevCev Digital works with business owners to identify these hidden problems and create a real plan to fix them.

 Need help with this?